Bealby/Milestone-Project-2/README.md

 - **Map:**

-The Map section is introduced with a short instruction to users with a Marker key accordingly.
-Custom Markers have been set up
+The Map section is introduced with a short instruction to users with a key illustrating the symbols on the Map.
+Custom markers have been set up (Red Flags), that are clustered together where appropriate.
-(Red Flags), that are clustered together where appropriate.
-Each Red Flag upon click will, open an information Window that will pop up a section of passage from Jack's Journal along with a photo.
+Each Red Flag, once clicked,  will open up an information window that will pop up a section of passage from Jack's Journal along with a photo.

-The Map itself has a Retro Theme provided by Google that gives a milatary feel to the Map and complements the Website theme.
+The Map itself has a Retro Theme provided by `Google` that gives a milatary feel to the Map and complementing the Website theme.

 **Footer:** A copyright feature is stated at the footer of the page to confirm ownership of all content and photos on Website.